 Individual Graduate Assistantship and Graduate Hourly Appointments may be made for the current semester (i.e., Fall, Spring, Field or Summer), for the current academic year (i.e., Fall and Spring semesters) or for the current calendar year.
 Conditions, limitations and expectations associated with each of these appointment periods are defined below.

+The start and end dates of Graduate Contracts align with the first and last day of each semester (Fall, Spring, Summer).
 It is Mines policy to pay graduate students on a research or teaching assistantship (RA/TA) contracts on a semi-monthly pay cycle.
-Semi-monthly pay is paid on the 15th of each month and the last business day of the month.
-In order to facilitate this process within the parameters of the current payroll system, Mines must backdate the initial work period by two weeks.
-The signed RA/TA contract is the official record of the start date of the work performed.
-Pay stubs for employees impacted by this policy will reflect a time period two weeks prior to the performance period.
+Semi-monthly pay is paid on the 15th of each month and the last business day of the month, with 8 equal paychecks per semester, regardless of university closures or breaks.
+In order to facilitate continuous semi-monthly pay within the parameters of the current payroll system and semester dates, Mines must backdate the initial work period by two weeks.
+The signed RA/TA contract is the official record of the start date and end dates of the work performed.
+Pay stubs for employees will reflect the offset pay dates listed in the tables below.
+The 8 paychecks represent the total stipend for each semester’s work.
+Details of schedules and RA/TA responsibilities will be determined by each supervisor and employee.

 Fall and Spring Appointments constitute appointments made for any time period during the regular academic year.
 During the academic year, appointees may not hold Graduate Assistant or Graduate Hourly appointments with a total service expectation in excess of 0.5 FTE or 20 hours per week.
 Students on Assistantship and Hourly appointments must be full-time registered during the regular academic semester in which they are employed by the Assistantship or Hourly Appointment.